Greek PM fails to get opposition backing on pension reform

 But Athens needs to introduce deeper reforms by the end of the year to make its ailing pension system viable, including merging several pension funds into one and cutting back supplementary pensions.

-Tsipras called a meeting with center-left, center-right and centrist opposition leaders to seek a broader consensus when the reforms come before parliament after his government’s majority shrank to just three seats this month.
+Tsipras called a meeting with centre-left, centre-right and centrist opposition leaders to seek a broader consensus when the reforms come before parliament after his government’s majority shrank to just three seats this month.

 But they rejected his call to create a joint committee to prepare proposals on pension reforms, a senior Greek government official told reporters after a six-hour meeting.